HPI-Information-Systems/Metanome/README.md

 The [Metanome project](http://www.hpi.uni-potsdam.de/naumann/projekte/metanome_data_profiling.html) is a joint project between the Hasso-Plattner-Institut ([HPI](http://www.hpi.uni-potsdam.de/willkommen.html?L=1)) and the Qatar Computing Reserach Institute ([QCRI](http://www.qcri.org)).
 Metanome provides a fresh view on data profiling by developing and integrating efficient algorithms into a common tool, expanding on the functionality of data profiling, and addressing performance and scalabilities issues for Big Data.
 A vision of the project appears in SIGMOD Record: "[Data Profiling Revisited](http://www.hpi.uni-potsdam.de/naumann/publications/publications_by_type/year/2013/2276/Nau13.html)".

+The Metanome tool is supplied under Apache License.
+You can use and extend the tool to develop your own profiling algorithms.
+The profiling algorithms contained in our downloadable Metanome build have HPI copyright.
+You are free to use and distribute them for research purposes.

 #### Building Metanome
 Metanome is a maven project, which can be build by executing: